denten-books/plain-text/main.md

 bandwidth, or, the "information density" of the system was limited by the number and the size of available cables.
-Independent developments in communication technology led to a range of techniques known as "multiplexing"--ways of sharing the same wire to send multiple messages.
+Independent developments in communication technology led to a range of techniques known as "multiplexing"---ways of sharing the same wire to send multiple messages.
 Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@hausmann_telegraph_1915; @rowland_multiplex_1901].
 Pulse-amplitude modulation involved filling the available space (bandwidth)